bamesserly/mu2e-tracker-factory/README.md

 Several [PyQt](https://pypi.org/project/PyQt5/) "guis"/apps that guide users through straw processing and panel construction, and record data into and visualize data from a SQLite database (and redundantly to csv files).

+Credit is owed to many unknown authors who contributed to an original codebase before it moved to github.

 ## Repository Tour
 `guis/` contains mostly frontend code for `straw/`, `panel/`, `dbviewer/`, and `labstatus/` (deprecated) apps.